'You don't replace Muhammad Ali' - Coe blasts Bolt 'obsession' - Capital Sports

-Gold Coast, Australia, Apr 8 – World athletics chief Sebastian Coe blasted the “obsession” with Usain Bolt as track and field entered its new era without the Jamaican showman at the Commonwealth Games on Sunday.
+GOLD COAST, Australia, Apr 8 – World athletics chief Sebastian Coe blasted the “obsession” with Usain Bolt as Yohan Blake kick-started track and field’s new era without the Jamaican sprint king at the Commonwealth Games on Sunday.

-Coe said there was no shortage of athletics talent for the Games, the first major competition since Bolt’s retirement last year left the sport with a void to fill.
+Coe insisted there was no shortage of talent at the Games, the first major competition since Bolt’s retirement last year left the sport with a gaping void to fill.

+Blake, Bolt’s long-time understudy, qualified fastest for the men’s 100 metres final as the athletics programme got underway, closely followed by Adam Gemili of England.

-“This obsession with…,” said Coe, before stopping himself and adding: “There are plenty of athletes around.
+“This obsession with…,” Coe said when asked about Bolt, before stopping himself and adding: “There are plenty of athletes around.

 “Are we going to replace Usain Bolt?
 Probably not, because you don’t replace Muhammad Ali.